Aeroglyphic/litecoinjs/README.md

 The `Wallet Import Format (WIF)` is an encoded version of the private key associated with the generated address.

-### Example two is coming soon
+### Complete examples and usage

-Coming soon.
+* [Addresses](https://gitlab.com/backcopy/litecoinjs/blob/master/doc/examples/ADDRESSES.MD) - Generating normal and testnet addresses.

-## Running the tests
+## Running unit tests

-How to run the automated tests for litecoinJS.
+How to run the automated tests for LitecoinJS.

 ### Break down into end to end tests